Quantum Geometric Tensor (Fubini-Study Metric) in Simple Quantum System: A pedagogical Introduction: Case Two -- non-Adiabatic System

 \section{Case Two -- non-Adiabatic System}

-Now, we release the adiabatic condition and turn to the most general case of an arbitrary quantum process governed by an arbitrary Hamiltonian $H(t)$, it may be non-linear, non-periodic, no parametrical dependence on $\lambda$, and may in general time-dependent.
+Now, we release the adiabatic condition and turn to the most general case of an arbitrary quantum evolution governed by an arbitrary Hamiltonian $H(t)$, it may be non-linear, non-periodic, no parametrical dependence on $\lambda$, and may in general be time-dependent.